 Air Canada owns or has rights to trademarks, service marks or trade names used in connection with the operation of its business.
 In addition, Air Canada's names, logos and website names and addresses are owned or licensed by Air Canada.
 Air Canada also owns or has the rights to copyrights that also protect the content of its products and/or services.
-Solely for convenience, the trademarks, service marks, trade names and copyrights to assert, to the fullest extent under applicable law, its rights or the rights of the applicable licensors to these trademarks, service marks, trade names and copyrights.
+Solely for convenience, the trademarks, service marks, trade names and copyrights referred to in this MD&A may be listed without the ©, ® and TM symbols, but Air Canada reserves all rights to assert, to the fullest extent under applicable law, its rights or the rights of the applicable licensors to these trademarks, service marks, trade names and copyrights.